gleicher/gleicher.github.io/content/talks/2019_01_tuscon1/index.md

 old_desc: "Invited talk at the TRIPODS (Data Science) Seminar, University of Arizona, Tuscon, January 14, 2019.
 This talk is similar to the previous talk of the same title."
 old_oldtagname: "tuscon1.tag"
 old_key: "tuscon1"
+desc: "Invited talk at the TRIPODS (Data Science) Seminar, University of Arizona"
 ---
 Invited talk at the TRIPODS (Data Science) Seminar, University of Arizona, Tuscon, January 14, 2019.
 This talk is similar to the previous talk of the same title.